IBM/SalesEnablement-PowerVS-L3/docs/Part 6/04 Subnets.md

   - A maximum of 4 connections can be created per account.
   - A subnet must be created prior to creating a Cloud connection.

+Additionally, VPN and Cloud Connections cannot use the same subnet concurrently.
+Separate subnets must be used for the Cloud Connection and VPN if leveraged for the same service or workspace.

 In the TechZone environment:

   - Explore the **Subnets** page in the IBM Cloud Portal.